jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ![](/uploads/speedexample.jpg)

-It can be only 1 megabyte large and load in **0.6 seconds**, as reported by [GT Metrix](https://gtmetrix.com/).
-You just need the right [optimizations](https://gtmetrix.com/reports/pink-fjord.cloudvent.net/trXljyaE).
+It can be only 1 megabyte large and load in [0.6 seconds](https://gtmetrix.com/reports/pink-fjord.cloudvent.net/trXljyaE), as reported by [GT Metrix](https://gtmetrix.com/).
 If this relatively complex single page website can meet the requirements, EVERY page can.

 ## Doing it yourself